How to Save Your Marriage With Ethical Non-Monogamy

 Beth’s affair shook her marriage to the core.
 Her husband was devastated, and she was panicked.
 She still loved him deeply and didn’t want to lose the life they’d built together by ending their marriage.
 But limiting her romantic life to a monogamous relationship with her husband, Beth realized, was impossible.
 An open relationship, or ethical non-monogamy in this case, seemed to be a far better choice — one that might save her marriage.

 Before she met her husband, Beth was a free spirit floating through no-strings-attached hookups with a circle of male friends.
 In the early years of her marriage, she accepted that her days of untethered intimacy were over.
-The memories tugged at her sometimes, but her love for her husband and children always pulled more strongly.
+The memories of non-monogamy tugged at her sometimes, but her love for her husband and children always pulled more strongly.
 Sacrificing that youthful pleasure was worth what she’d gained in her new life.
 Besides, she’d made a commitment to stay faithful to her husband.
 And that was that.

 Or so she thought.

 Beth and her husband worked past her affair, and then, in a series of long conversations that took place over the course of years, negotiated a new agreement: They’d embrace ethical non-monogamy and open their marriage to other romantic partners while still holding tight to each other.
 Beth stoked some old flames and lit some new ones.
 Despite his initial reluctance, her husband embraced the new phase of their now polyamorous marriage and entered into a long-term relationship with a woman he’d met on an online dating site.

 As Beth and her husband’s sex lives grew to involve more people, a funny thing happened to the two of them: Free of any fear or worry about potential cheating, they treated each other with newfound trust and openness.
 Beth even helped her metamour, the term for her husband’s girlfriend, get a job at her company.
 Beyond having to explain to co-workers why her husband kissed two women when he visited the workplace, the stress drained out of their relationship.